engisalor/sketch-grammar-explorer/README.md

 ## Introduction

-Sketch Grammar Explorer (SGE) is a Python package for using the [Sketch Engine](https://www.sketchengine.eu/) API.
+Sketch Grammar Explorer (SGEX) is a Python package for using the [Sketch Engine](https://www.sketchengine.eu/) API.
 The goal is to develop a flexible scaffold for any kind of programmatic work with Sketch Engine and [NoSketch Engine](https://nlp.fi.muni.cz/trac/noske).

 ## Setup